Splenomegaly is a condition that occurs when your spleen becomes enlarged. It’s also commonly referred to as enlarged spleen or spleen enlargement.

-Your spleen is extremely important in your body’s fight against infection because it is the source of your white blood cells.
+Your spleen is extremely important in your body’s fight against infection because it’s the source of two types of white blood cells: B cells and T cells.
 White blood cells protect your body from bacteria and infections.

 If your spleen starts to press on other organs, it can start to affect the blood flow to the spleen.
 This could cause your spleen to not be able to filter your blood properly.

 If your spleen becomes too big, it can start to remove too many red blood cells from your blood.
 Not having enough red blood cells can lead to a condition called anemia.

-Juvenile rheumatoid arthritis can cause inflammation of the lymph system.
-Because the spleen is part of the lymph system, juvenile rheumatoid arthritis can cause splenomegaly.
+Another possible cause of splenomegaly is juvenile rheumatoid arthritis.
+This condition can cause inflammation of the lymph system.
+Because the spleen is part of the lymph system, this inflammation can result in the spleen becoming enlarged.

 Other potential causes of an enlarged spleen include:

 To treat your enlarged spleen, your doctor will have to treat the underlying cause.
-If the cause of your enlarged spleen is an infection, your doctor may or may not prescribe you antibiotics.
-If the infection that causes your enlarged spleen is caused by a bacterium, antibiotics may help.
-If a virus caused your infection, as is the case with mononucleosis, antibiotics would be of little help.
+If the cause of your enlarged spleen is an infection, your doctor may or may not prescribe you antibiotics depending on the organism causing the infection.

-It’s entirely possible to live a normal, healthy life after having your spleen removed, but your risk of developing infections throughout your life may increase.
-You can reduce your risk of getting infections by getting the appropriate vaccinations.
+It’s entirely possible to live a normal, healthy life after having your spleen removed.
+Your risk of developing infections throughout your life may increase.
+But you can reduce your risk of getting infections by getting the appropriate vaccinations.